francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

 an afterthought.
 Therefore, if you use .NET, you will naturally start with a codebase following the monorepo pattern, and all the native .NET tooling you use assumes you have this pattern.

-Other ecosystems like Node/npm, Python/Virtualenv, and Java/Maven, are not built around the workspace concept, so you will naturally start with a codebase following the polyrepo pattern.
+Other ecosystems like Node/npm or Python/Virtualenv, are not built around the workspace concept, so you will naturally start with a codebase following the polyrepo pattern.

-Unlike many other ecosystems (think Node/npm or Virtualenv), .NET gives you a "solution" that can contain multiple projects.
-Everything in .NET is built around this concept, as opposed to other ecosystems where it's an afterthought.
-This mental model makes it easy to both do monorepos and promote the microservice pattern from the start, although NPM workspaces have made it easier to host multiple projects in a single repository in more recent times.
+However, support for workspaces is becoming more common in these ecosystems, and I highly recommend using them if you are starting a new project:

+- Node.js: Use npm, Yarn or pnpm workspaces.
+- Python: Use Poetry or Pipenv.

 ## Scaling from the .NET solution